AwokeKnowing/apptemplate/README.md

 | footer part  |
 |--------------|

-Crucially, the parts is are all independently testable.
+Crucially, the parts are all independently testable.
 The parts are should be able to be initialized on a blank test page, and they expose methods to manipulate them, as well as listen for events.
 They should handle their own style (at least default style, which can be themed/overridden but which is fully functional)

 ### Pages